Turnstyle/ria-hunter/documents/overhaul_plan.md

    - Only process narratives where `embedding` is `null`.
    - Use batch processing (e.g. 50–100 narratives per API call).
    - Update the `embedding` column for each narrative.
-3. **Verify** that the vector dimension matches `384` and that embeddings are non‑zero.
+3. **Verify** that the vector dimension matches `768` and that embeddings are non‑zero.
    - Sample 5 narratives and compute cosine similarity between related and unrelated ones to check quality.

   **Embedding dimension considerations:**  Choose an embedding model with as few dimensions as practical; lower dimensions speed up similarity search while often preserving enough semantic information【412497434558884†L380-L394】.
-Vertex AI’s `gecko@003` produces 384‑dimensional vectors; OpenAI’s `text-embedding-3-small` produces 1536‑dimensional vectors.
-Ensure your vector column size in `narratives` matches the model you use.
+Vertex AI's `text-embedding-005` produces **768‑dimensional** vectors (CURRENT MODEL); OpenAI's `text-embedding-3-small` yields **1536 dimensions**.  ⚠️ **NOTE**: Previous references to 384 dimensions were incorrect and have been fixed throughout the codebase.

   **Embedding generation steps:**
   - **Environment variables**: ensure `GOOGLE_PROJECT_ID`, `GOOGLE_APPLICATION_CREDENTIALS_JSON` (for Vertex AI) or `OPENAI_API_KEY` (for OpenAI) are available in the environment running the script.
 The script will throw an error if these are missing.